tensorflow/tensorflow/tensorflow/python/keras/benchmarks/keras_examples_benchmarks/README.md

    sudo apt update && sudo apt install bazel-`version`
    ```

-## How to run benchmarks
+## Run benchmarks

 To run benchmarks in [keras/benchmarks](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/python/keras/benchmarks), please take the following steps:

 1. Pull the latest tensorflow repo from github.
-2. Install the Bazel tool which works with tensorflow, please take a look for the Tool installation section.
+2. Install the Bazel tool which works with tensorflow, please take a look for the [Install bazel](#install-bazel) section.
 3. To run benchmarks with Bazel, use the `--benchmarks=.` flags to specify the benchmarks to run.
     - To run all benchmarks on CPU